 If it's not clear already, leadership is without doubt mostly about behaviour, especially towards others.
-People who strive for these things generally come to be regarded and respected as a leader by their people:
+People who strive for these things generally come to be regarded and respected by their people:

-- Integrity - the most important requirement; without it everything else is for nothing.
+- Integrity - is the most important requirement; without it, everything else is for nothing.

-- Having an effective appreciation and approach towards corporate responsibility, (Triple Bottom Line, Fair Trade, etc), so that the need to make profit is balanced with wider social and environmental responsibilities.
+- Having an effective appreciation and approach towards corporate responsibility, (Triple Bottom Line, Fair Trade, etc.), so that the need to make a profit is balanced with wider social and environmental responsibilities.

-- Being very grown-up - never getting emotionally negative with people - no shouting or ranting, even if you feel very upset or angry.
+- Being mature - never getting emotionally negative with people - no shouting or ranting, even if you feel very upset or angry.

 - Leading by example - always be seen to be working harder and more determinedly than anyone else.